 Learn how to Associate Google Accounts with existing Windows profiles.

 Make sure your support teams (Active Directory users, Active Directory groups, and local users) get the correct local administrative privileges.
-For details, see Manage account settings for Windows 10 devices.
+For details, see Manage account settings for Windows 10 or 11 devices.

 If you deploy GCPW automatically, you can skip this step.